csci104/site/labs/lab2/index.md

 Okay, so let's check out the first student's program.
 Open a terminal in the assignment directory, and run the simulation with `make test_game1`.

-If you are using Docker, please first move the `resources` directory into the directory you mounted to the Docker container in Lab 0, if it is not already in there.
+If you are using Docker, ensure that the `lab2` directory and files are in the Docker working directory you mounted to the Docker container in Lab 0.
 Remember to open a shell before proceeding (ie, by running `ch shell csci104`).
 If you don't have a container running yet, remember to run `ch start csci104` before opening a shell!

-- [ ] Double check that `resources` is in the directory you mounted to the Docker container in Lab 0.
+- [ ] Double check that `lab2` is in the directory you mounted to the Docker container in Lab 0.
 - [ ] Start/open a shell.
+- [ ] Run `make test_game1`

 You should get something like: